USS Oscar Austin (DDG 79) Conducts General Quarters Drills

-250502-N-FS061-1090 U.S. CENTRAL COMMAND AREA OF RESPONSIBILITY (May 2, 2025) U.S. Sailors man the helm during a general quarters drill aboard the Arleigh Burke-class guided-missile destroyer USS Oscar Austin (DDG 79) in the U.S. Central Command area of responsibility.
+250501-N-FS061-5075 U.S. CENTRAL COMMAND AREA OF RESPONSIBILITY (May 1, 2025) A U.S. Navy Logistics Specialist climbs through a hatch during a general quarters drill aboard the Arleigh Burke-class guided-missile destroyer USS Oscar Austin (DDG 79) in the U.S. Central Command area of responsibility.
 (Official U.S. Navy photo)

 |Date Taken: